liuwuliuyun/tf-mcp-server/docs/conftest-avm-validation.md

 - Validation success status
 - List of policy violations
 - Summary with violation counts

+### 2. `run_conftest_workspace_validation`

+Validate Terraform files in a workspace folder against Azure security policies and best practices using Conftest.

+This tool validates all `.tf` files in the specified workspace folder, similar to how aztfexport creates folders under `/workspace`.
+It automatically runs `terraform init`, `terraform plan`, and validates the resulting plan.

+**Parameters:**
+- `folder_name` (required): Name of the folder under `/workspace` to validate (e.g., "exported-rg-acctest0001")
+- `policy_set` (optional, default: "all"): Policy set to use
+- `severity_filter` (optional): Severity filter for avmsec policies
+- `custom_policies` (optional): Comma-separated list of custom policy paths

+**Returns:**
+- Validation success status
+- List of policy violations
+- Summary with violation counts
+- Workspace folder information and list of Terraform files

+### 3. `run_conftest_plan_validation`

+Validate Terraform plan JSON against Azure security policies and best practices using Conftest.

+This tool validates a pre-generated Terraform plan in JSON format, useful when you already have a plan file.

+**Parameters:**
+- `terraform_plan_json` (required): Terraform plan in JSON format
+- `policy_set` (optional, default: "all"): Policy set to use
+- `severity_filter` (optional): Severity filter for avmsec policies
+- `custom_policies` (optional): Comma-separated list of custom policy paths

+**Returns:**
+- Validation success status
+- List of policy violations
+- Summary with violation counts

+### 4. `run_conftest_workspace_plan_validation`

+Validate Terraform plan files in a workspace folder against Azure security policies using Conftest.

+This tool validates existing plan files (`.tfplan`, `tfplan.binary`) in the specified workspace folder, or creates a new plan if only `.tf` files are present.
+Works with folders created by aztfexport or other Terraform operations in the `/workspace` directory.

+**Parameters:**
+- `folder_name` (required): Name of the folder under `/workspace` containing the plan file (e.g., "exported-rg-acctest0001")
+- `policy_set` (optional, default: "all"): Policy set to use
+- `severity_filter` (optional): Severity filter for avmsec policies
+- `custom_policies` (optional): Comma-separated list of custom policy paths

+**Returns:**
+- Validation success status
+- List of policy violations
+- Summary with violation counts
+- Workspace folder information and plan file path
 - Detailed violation information

 ### 2. `run_conftest_plan_validation`